anaskhaann/my-portfolio-website/README.md

 # Configure GitHub Pages to serve from dist/ folder
 ```

----

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Commit changes: `git commit -m 'Add feature'`
-4. Push to branch: `git push origin feature-name`
-5. Submit a pull request

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

-## 💡 Support

-For questions or support:

-- Open an issue on GitHub
-- Feel Free to Fork this and Make changes As per You like in the Website

 ---